-Allow me to introduce myself: I’m the author of contemporary and fantasy romance.
-I believe in a hard-earned happily-ever-after, with nothing more satisfying than passionate kisses and sexy love scenes.
-When not writing steamy romance, you can find me traipsing among the wildflowers, reading under a willow tree, or gazing at the moon while pondering the meaning of it all.
+Allow me to introduce myself: I’m the author of contemporary and fantasy women’s fiction.
+I believe in a hard-earned happily-ever-after, with nothing more satisfying than passionate kisses and sexy love scenes, complex characters and intriguing conflict.
+When not writing, you can find me traipsing among the wildflowers, reading under a willow tree, or gazing at the moon while pondering the meaning of it all.
 Originally from West Virginia, I now live in Virginia with my family and beloved rescue pup, Lila da Bean.

 Coming in 2019, the first book in the tender yet sexy Wildflower Ridge novels.

 Five fun facts, four quirky questions, and three thoroughly boring but hopefully enlightening bits of writing wisdom: